UniversalDependencies/docs/_ps/pos/ADJ.md

 They are tagged `ADJ`, but with `VerbForm=Part` feature.
 They have always full gender-number-case inflectional paradigm and are used as common adjectives.

-Apart from these, Pashto has also past participles, that are tagged [ps-pos/VERB](), because thay are used mostly in various compound forms, although they can be used in attributive or predicative positions like common adjectives.
+Apart from these, Pashto has also past participles, that are tagged [VERB](), because thay are used mostly in various compound forms, although they can be used in attributive or predicative positions like common adjectives.